Jeff Bezos commits $10 billion to combat climate change

 "We can save Earth.
 It's going to take collective action from big companies, small companies, nation states, global organizations, and individuals," he added.

-In September, Amazon announced a pledge to meet the goals Paris climate agreement 10 years early and be carbon neutral by 2040.
-In that announcement, Amazon said it was launching a fund committing $100 million to restore and protect forests and wetlands.
+In September, Amazon announced a pledge to meet the goals of the Paris climate agreement 10 years early and to be carbon neutral by 2040.
+In the announcement, Amazon said it was launching a $100 million fund to restore and protect forests and wetlands.

 That announcement came as more than 1,700 Amazon employees were set to walk out on the job Sept.
-20 to support the global climate change marches and call on the company to do more to combat the climate crisis.
+20 to support global climate change marches and to call on the company to do more.

-In May, thousands of employees submitted a proposal asking Bezos to develop a comprehensive climate-change plan and reduce its carbon footprint, though it was ultimately rejected.
+In May, thousands of employees submitted a proposal asking Bezos to develop a comprehensive climate-change plan and reduce Amazon's carbon footprint.
+The proposal was ultimately rejected.

-Bezos’ current net worth is $130 billion, according to the Bloomberg Billionaires Index.
-Even with the $10 billion fund, Bezos would still be the world’s richest man, according to the index, with Bill Gates in second at $119 billion.
+Bezos' net worth is $130 billion, according to the Bloomberg Billionaires Index.
+Even with the $10 billion fund, he would still be the world's richest man, according to the index, with Bill Gates second at $119 billion.